The-Strategy-Unit/HACA_Site/content/HACA_Abstracts.md

 </ul>
 </p>

-<h4>Rising to the challenge: Analysis at the heart of health and care systems of the future</h4>
+<p class="custom-text">Rising to the challenge: Analysis at the heart of health and care systems of the future

 Rooted in our ethos – <em><b>by analysts, for analysts, with leaders</b></em> – HACA 2025 is a space to share learning, inspire your peers, and spotlight how analysis is shaping the future of health and care.